On November 6, Republican candidate Donald Trump defeated Democratic opponent Kamala Harris to win the US presidency.

 Will global GDP be affected?

-Most economists disagree with Mr Trump because import tariffs would accelerate inflation, affecting US consumers, as well as businesses that depend on raw materials and intermediate goods.
+Most economists disagree with Mr. Trump because import tariffs would accelerate inflation, affecting American consumers, as well as businesses that depend on raw materials and intermediate goods.

 Globally, such tariffs could hurt overall economic growth, sparking retaliation from trading partners.

 Corporate profits are expected to fall by an average of 6%.
-Global equity indexes are also being hit, with the biggest hit coming from European, Chinese and other emerging market stocks.
-This could eat into people’s pension funds and investment savings, UBS warned.
+Global equity indexes will also be hit, with the biggest declines in European, Chinese and other emerging market stocks.
+This could erode people's pension funds and investment savings, UBS warned.

-The European economy could suffer a major shock, according to ABN AMRO.
-If the US raises tariffs to 10% on all goods, the damage to eurozone GDP would be similar to the energy crisis after the Russia-Ukraine war broke out in 2022.
+According to ABN AMRO bank, the European economy could suffer a major shock.
+If the US increases tariffs to 10% on all goods, the loss of GDP in the eurozone would be similar to the energy crisis after the Russia-Ukraine war broke out in 2022.

-Industries such as machinery, cars and chemicals would also be hit by higher import tariffs into the US, as these products accounted for 68% of EU exports to the country last year.
+Industries such as machinery, cars and chemicals would also suffer if import tariffs were increased to the US, as these products accounted for 68% of EU exports to the country last year.

 The International Monetary Fund (IMF) also sees the risk of a global GDP decline if import tariffs are raised worldwide.
 According to a mid-October report by credit rating agency Fitch, a second term for Mr. Trump could drag down the GDP of some Asian countries that export heavily to the US.

-“Assuming that Trump follows through on what he proposes, no one will escape unscathed,” Maurice Obstfeld, former chief economist of the IMF, told CNN.
+“Assuming Trump carries out what he proposes, no one will escape unscathed,” Maurice Obstfeld, former chief economist of the IMF, told CNN.

 Increasing the strength of the USD

 Analysts are also interested in the desire to impact the Fed's ability to operate independently.
-Experts are paying special attention to how Mr. Trump behaves with the Fed when he wins a second term.
+Experts are paying special attention to how Mr. Trump behaves with the Fed when he is elected to a second term.

-Under US law, the chairman and six other members of the Fed's Board of Governors are nominated by the president and confirmed by the Senate.
-However, the agency operates independently of politicians and makes decisions that have a major impact on the direction of the US economy and global markets.
+Under US law, the chairman and six other members of the Fed Board of Governors are nominated by the president and then confirmed by the Senate.
+However, this agency operates independently of politicians, making decisions that have a major impact on the direction of the US economy and global markets.

 The Fed’s independence helps the dollar maintain its status as the world’s reserve currency and gives the US government the ability to borrow heavily by issuing low-interest bonds.
 Any attempt to weaken the Fed’s independence would therefore likely shake global financial markets and destabilize the dollar.

 Some economists and investors also believe that the possibility of US interest rates staying high for longer is a concern.
-They worry that the growing US budget deficit could push up inflationary pressures in the US, forcing the US Federal Reserve (Fed) to maintain tighter monetary policy for longer.
+They worry that the growing US budget deficit could push inflationary pressures higher in the US, thereby forcing the US Federal Reserve (Fed) to maintain tight monetary policy for longer.

-Jan Hatzius, chief economist at Goldman Sachs, estimates that the euro could lose 3% of its value against the dollar if European goods are hit with a 10% import tariff.
-Meanwhile, ING research shows that the currencies of Australia, New Zealand, Mexico and many other Asian countries are also subject to large fluctuations due to changes in trade policies.
+Jan Hatzius, chief economist at Goldman Sachs, estimates the euro could lose 3% of its value against the dollar if European goods are hit with a 10% import tariff.
+Meanwhile, research by ING shows that the currencies of Australia, New Zealand, Mexico and many other Asian countries are also subject to large fluctuations due to changes in trade policies.

-For European economic officials, Mr Trump's plans for new tariffs, especially heavy duties on Chinese imports into the US, are a major concern.
+For economic officials in Europe, Mr. Trump's plans for new tariffs, especially heavy duties on imports from China to the United States, are a major concern.

-At the IMF's annual event in Washington, European Central Bank (ECB) President Christine Lagarde said new trade barriers could increase inflationary pressures around the world and could reduce global GDP by as much as 9% in a worst-case scenario.
+At the IMF's annual event in Washington, European Central Bank (ECB) President Christine Lagarde said new trade barriers could increase inflationary pressures worldwide and could reduce global GDP by as much as 9% in a worst-case scenario.

-According to economists, a breakdown in US-China trade could even cause more damage to other countries than the tariffs that Mr. Trump plans to apply to all imported goods.
+A breakdown in US-China trade could hurt other countries even more than the tariffs Mr Trump plans to impose on all imported goods, economists say.

-Experts fear that Chinese companies will redirect some of the $420 billion worth of goods they export to the US each year to Europe and other markets, leading to a broader global trade conflict.
+Experts fear that Chinese companies will redirect some of the $420 billion worth of goods they export to the US annually to Europe and other markets, leading to a broader global trade conflict.

 “When the US imposes these anti-dumping or tariff trade policies on China, Chinese companies will look elsewhere to sell their goods cheaply, and Europe is one market they will go to,” said economist Satyam Panday of S&P Global Ratings.